astroDimitrios/Astronomy/Code/C2 - Tracking Sunspots/README.md

 ![AstroWelcome](sunspotsTracked.gif)

 My attempt at this is in the AstPy-6 activity (no peeking!).
-I will be making a few changes that are nagging me over the summer before I post my solution.

-## My solution

-Come back in September!